FredrikRidderfalk/portfolio_website/README.md

 ### Continued development

 I want to spend more time learning about accessibility and implementing additional measures for an inclusive experience.
+I want to learn more about internationalization.
 I look forward to finding new uses for the pseudo-elements ::before and ::after.
 Next step in development is to deploy the website.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Nu Html Checker](https://validator.w3.org/nu/) - I ran my index.html through this conformance checker to catch any unintended mistakes.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [CSS Validation Service](https://jigsaw.w3.org/css-validator/) - I ran my style.css through this conformance checker to catch any unintended mistakes.

 ## Author